iansinnott/iansinnott.github.io/source/_posts/2014-09-25-using-docker-on-a-mac-with-boot2docker.md

 Putting that into the browser will along with the correct port will give you `192.168.55.555:49154` and you will be able to access your web app as expected.

 This may all be very simple for anyone familiar with networking, but it took me a good amount of time to figure this out with no error message.
-I guess you should just run Docker on Linux :wink:
+I guess you should just run Docker on Linux 😉

 [bd]: http://boot2docker.io/